 Describe how your farm fosters community.

-Our farm is a “happy place to live and grow” and we have always been open to hosting events and activities to share homesteading, farming and making communities.
-As part of our mission, we teach the benefits of fiber farming and how sustainable, small farms are doing their part to contribute to the local economy while at the same time are ‘greening up’ the earth.
+Our farm is a “happy place to live and grow,” and we have always been open to hosting events and activities to share on the topics of homesteading, farming, and creating community.
+As part of our mission, we teach the benefits of fiber farming and show how sustainable small farms are doing their part to contribute to the local economy — while at the same time “greening up” the Earth.

-Local restaurants, accommodations and farmers have enjoyed participating in our agritourism by providing visitors with meals and housing and products and gaining new, repeat customers.
-Our local feed store and area contractors have been able to benefit economically from our work here on the farm and so we support their payroll with our own work.
+Local restaurants, accommodations, and farmers have enjoyed participating in our agri-tourism efforts by providing visitors with meals, housing and products, and gaining new repeat customers.
+Our local feed store and area contractors have been able to benefit economically from our work here on the farm, and so we support their payroll with our own work.

 What are some of the challenges you face?

 I try to be optimistic about all challenges.
-There are daily, weekly, monthly, seasonal challenges in farming and though my back is not as strong as it used to be, my arms are stronger.
+There are daily, weekly, monthly, and seasonal challenges in farming, and though my back is not as strong as it used to be, my arms are stronger.
 My checking account is down, but my assets for turning out quality finished products are up.
-I don’t have as much energy for late night baking as I used to but I’ve learned to manage time a little better in the wake of fiber production now that I have a better understanding of processing and marketing finished products.
+I don’t have as much energy for late-night baking as I used to, but I’ve learned to manage time a little better in the wake of fiber production, now that I have a better understanding of processing and marketing finished products.

-I see it as a good time, but a hard working time, in our earth’s history for small farms to play an active role in educating society about replacing synthetic fibers with natural fibers.
-Protein and cellulose fibers can be obtained at a much smaller cost to the environment and at the same time, restore the atmosphere, improve community by being approachable and a part of conversation, vs the industrialized and dangerous economy of ‘fast fashion’ and synthetic fiber.
+I see it as a good time, but a hard-working time, in our Earth’s history for small farms to play an active role in educating society about replacing synthetic fibers with natural fibers.
+Protein and cellulose fibers can be obtained at a much smaller cost to the environment and at the same time, restore the atmosphere, and improve community by being approachable and a part of conversation, vs. the industrialized and dangerous economy of “fast fashion” and synthetic fibers.

-By raising sustainable and clean crops such as fiber animals, small farms can contribute to local economies with fewer harmful greenhouse-effect gases and at the same time reduce the carbon footprint made by past harmful practices.
-Smaller flocks and crops can restore the soil health, stimulating healthier plant life which pulls CO2 out of the air around us, drawing it down into deeper and stronger root systems, rebuilding the soil to support the next generation and so on.
-The small farm will grow what is seasonable and sustainable with little to no additional and unnatural supplementation, keeping scale and economy in balance and the earth healthier.
-It is in the small farmer’s best interests to keep their flocks and crops naturally and sustainably healthy without added expense and work, therefore more manageable long term.
+By raising sustainable and clean crops such as fiber animals, small farms can contribute to local economies with fewer harmful greenhouse-effect gases, and at the same time, reduce the carbon footprint made by past harmful practices.
+Smaller flocks and crops can restore the soil health, stimulating healthier plant life, which pulls CO2 out of the air around us, drawing it down into deeper and stronger root systems, rebuilding the soil to support the next generation, and so on.
+The small farm will grow what is seasonable and sustainable, with little to no additional and unnatural supplementation, keeping scale and economy in balance and the Earth healthier.
+It is in the small farmer’s best interests to keep their flocks and crops naturally and sustainably healthy without added expense and work, and therefore more manageable in the long-term.

-By educating consumers to know more about where their fiber comes from, where their waste goes, how the ‘fast fashion’ movement has harmed the earth and the future of the earth, we can interest and hopefully encourage a movement toward natural fibers.
-Small fiber farms can take a role in educating about re-using textiles, repurposing and mending and cultivating natural fibers within consumer’s wardrobes to help shape a ‘new’ old-fashion industry.
-It is also important for a small farm to inform about other uses of natural fibers such as in insulation, manufacturing, and replacing synthetic fibers such as those in vehicle panels and building materials.
+By educating consumers to know more about where their fibers come from, where their waste goes, how the “fast fashion” movement has harmed the Earth and the future of the Earth, we can interest and hopefully encourage a movement toward natural fibers.
+Small fiber farms can take a role in education about re-using textiles, repurposing and mending and cultivating natural fibers within consumer’s wardrobes to help shape a “new’”old-fashioned industry.
+It is also important for a small farm to inform people about other uses of natural fibers, such as in insulation, manufacturing, and replacing synthetic fibers such as those in vehicle panels and building materials.

 As a craftswoman, do you see a resurgence of the handmade?

-I am very involved in maker communities and encouraged and inspired by the growth I’ve observed over the past several years.
-A telling way of knowing that handmade and homemade, handspun, mending, thrifting and homesteading are having a resurgence is the number of students that are interested in taking my classes I offer on the farm or in other venues.
+I am very involved in maker communities, and encouraged and inspired by the growth I’ve observed over the past several years.
+A telling way of knowing that handmade and homemade, handspun, mending, thrifting and homesteading are having a resurgence is the number of students that are interested in taking classes that I offer on the farm, or in other venues.

-Our sheep shearing school sells out before we even post dates for upcoming seasons.
-There are wait lists of interested folk that want to learn more of how to do things for themselves, in their own time and space, with materials and ingredients they can see for themselves.
+Our sheep-shearing school sells out before we even post dates for upcoming seasons.
+There are waiting lists of interested folk that want to learn more about how to do things for themselves, in their own time and space, with materials and ingredients they can see for themselves.

 How do you manage your time?
 Do you have a staff to help?

-I don’t have a staff but will send out a call to local friends to help me unload a hay truck when the hay is in.
-My youngest daughter is away at school but whenever she is home, she is my right arm.
+I don’t have a staff, but will send out a call to local friends to help me unload a hay truck when the hay is in.
+My youngest daughter is away at school, but whenever she is home, she is my right arm.
 She helps me with the gardens, the animals, the farm and home maintenance.
-And year round, I have two local farmers that would pitch in in an emergency.
-They are young woman that run an equine stable who have helped me through the years.
+And year-round, I have two local farmers that would pitch in, in an emergency.
+They are young woman that run an equine stable who have helped me throughout the years.

 Do you also teach your craft(s) or hold workshops?

-I teach workshops in the skills that I have in homesteading, shepherding and fiber art.
-I share needlefelting and natural dye workshops, pie-baking and sheep shearing, floral arranging and weaving, soap making and dye garden classes here on the farm and by invitation to other venues.
+I teach workshops in the skills that I have in homesteading, shepherding, and fiber art.
+I share needle felting and natural dye workshops, pie-baking and sheep shearing, floral arranging and weaving, soap-making and dye garden classes here on the farm, and by invitation at other venues.

-The Sheep Shearing Workshop is taught by our sheep shearer, here on the farm, and I facilitate as well as handle the animals and teach wool grading and handling after the fiber is off of the animal.
+The sheep shearing workshop is taught by our own sheep shearer here on the farm, and I facilitate as well as handle the animals and teach wool-grading and handling after the fiber is off of the animal.
 I teach small ruminant and poultry caregiving classes as well.

-The workshops can run from one day or afternoon to several days and I host teachers of fiber arts to come and give a series of classes to guests.
-We facilitate the gathering and offer meals between classes as well as entertainment and farm tours.
-The workshops are a wonderful getaway for makers that like to connect their fiber arts to a fiber farm and there have been classes offered that run the gamut of fiber arts – from rug making to embroidery, knitting, crocheting and more.
-We’ve hosted herbal and floral workshops as well as bread-making and pie-making workshops.
+The workshops can run from one day or an afternoon up to several days, and I host teachers of fiber arts to come and give a series of classes to guests.
+We facilitate the gathering and offer meals between classes, as well as entertainment and farm tours.
+The workshops are a wonderful getaway for makers that like to connect their fiber arts to a fiber farm, and there have been classes offered that run the gamut of fiber arts: from rug-making to embroidery, knitting, crocheting, and more.
+We’ve hosted herbal and floral workshops, as well as bread-making and pie-making workshops.